 Looking for wines made from beautifully grown grapes with minimal intervention in the winery?
 Wines that express the land and people that made them, not wines made to fit a product specification?
 Here are six of them to enjoy.

-Comando G, Mataborricos, Sierra de Gredos, Spain - The Sierra de Gredos is a high mountain range in central spain west of Madrid and Comando G was created by a trio of enochalados (crazy winemakers) who had day jobs with serious grown-up wineries but having been friends at university got together for a side project making wines from small, sometimes abandoned, often neglected vineyards scattered around the hills.
-Comando G was also the name of a Spanish / Japanese manga comic in the 1980’s and the wine labels reflect this.
+Comando G, La Bruja de Rozas, Sierra de Gredos, Spain - The Sierra de Gredos is a high mountain range in central spain west of Madrid and Comando G was created by a trio of enochalados (crazy winemakers) who had day jobs with serious grown-up wineries but having been friends at university got together for a side project making wines from small, sometimes abandoned, often neglected vineyards scattered around the hills.
+Comando G was the name of a Spanish / Japanese manga comic in the 1980’s and the wine labels reflect this.
 Now just two, Dan and Fernando, they approach what they do like it’s done in Burgundy, making very site specific wines, mostly from a single grape variety (Garnacha) but with a much more developed sense of humour and much less developed sense of their own importance.
 This wine has been matured in amphorae (but not many more than one amphora as it is really small production) and the texture on the palate really reflects this.